 The NH90 Helicopter

 The NH90 is an advanced medium utility helicopter, capable of undertaking a wide variety of roles.
-It incorporates new and sustainable technologies and represents a substantial improvement on the Iroquois that will provide the NZDF with a contemporary, highly capable and deployable helicopter.
-The NH90 will be used for frontline military and civil operations.
+It incorporates new and sustainable technologies and represents a substantial improvement on the Iroquois.
+The NH90 provides the NZDF with a contemporary, highly capable and deployable helicopter that can be used for frontline military and civil operations.

-The RNZAF has eight NH90 helicopters in its fleet.
+There are eight NH90 helicopters in the RNZAF fleet.

 The NH90 can carry up to 12 fully equipped soldiers or up to 18 lightly equipped troops (allowing for door gunners).
 It can carry up to 9 stretchers plus medical staff or palletised cargo; it can also lift the Army’s Light Operational Vehicle.

 It has the capability to support ground operations, disaster relief, search and rescue, counter-drug operations and counter terrorism.
-Police, Customs, Maritime NZ, Civil Defence, Foreign Affairs and Trade, NZAID and the Department of Conservation all will be able to make effective use of the NH90.
+Police, Customs, Maritime NZ, Civil Defence, Foreign Affairs and Trade, NZAID and the Department of Conservation are able to make effective use of the NH90.

 ||2 x Rolls-Royce Turbomecca RTM 322-01/9; 2,227 SHP each)|